knockoph/blocktime-node/README.md

 # Blocktime Node

-Blocktime Node is a web server that runs alongside bitcoin core to display the node's blocktime in a browser.
+Blocktime Node is a web server that runs alongside bitcoin core to display the node's blocktime (technically block height) in a browser.
 It supports server-side HTML rendering to display the current blocktime when the web page is loaded or reloaded even if JavaScript is disabled in the browser and in addition supports server-sent events (SSE) for live updates if JavaScript is enabled.

 The service is developed in go without any additional third-party libraries, making it easy to review and deploy.